 Former International Monetary Fund chief Dominique Strauss-Kahn was accused of a brutal sexual assault by a hotel maid in early 2011.
 This episode, which aired in late 2011, is about a woman working as a maid who accuses an Italian diplomat of rape.
 Justice came a bit quicker for the fictional maid.

-There’s a very “We Need to Talk About Kevin” undertone to this episode about a 10 year-old who starts to betray extreme psychopathic tendencies even at a very young age.
-As always, BD Wong is amazing as Dr. George Huang who often gets to act as the voice of reason amid the cop’s brutish tendencies.
+There’s a very “We Need to Talk About Kevin” undertone to this episode about a ten-year-old who starts to betray extreme psychopathic tendencies even at a very young age.
+As always, B.D.
+Wong is amazing as Dr. George Huang who often gets to act as the voice of reason amid the cop’s brutish tendencies.

 As if this white, middle-aged blonde celebrity chef from the south who is probably a racist ISN’T supposed to be Paula Deen!!!